PaulElisha/Airdrop-Distribution-w-MerkleTress-EIP-712/README.md

 `**Hash Struct**`

 The hash struct involves the typeHash, a convention used when the type of a struct is encoded or hashed and the hash of the message.
+This is what makes the message readable before signing.

 ```solidity
     keccak256(Mail(address from, address to, string contents));